rithinch/event-driven-microservices-docker-example/README.md

 }
 ```

-Then with the token recieved put it in the authorization header for other protected routes.
+Then put the recieved token in the authorization header for other protected routes.

-Ofcourse, now with that in place you can create new users and authenticate with their credentials next time to get a token. :grimacing:
+Ofcourse, now with that in place you can create new users and authenticate with their credentials next time to get a different token. :grimacing:

 To add a new user send a post request to http://localhost:3002/api/users with the following json body structure and its contents: